-- List A: Classical Studies, Drama, English, Geography, Health Education, History, History of Art, Media Studies, Social Studies, Te Reo Māori or Te Reo Rangatira - List B: Biology, Chemistry, Earth and Space Science, Physics, Science - Business Studies, Economics, Physical Education, Te Reo Māori, Te Reo Rangatira List D:
+List A: Classical Studies, Drama, English, Geography, Health Education, History, History of Art, Media Studies, Social Studies, Te Reo Māori or Te Reo Rangatira

+List B: Biology, Chemistry, Earth and Space Science, Physics, Science

+Business Studies, Economics, Physical Education, Te Reo Māori, Te Reo Rangatira List D:

 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Applied Science (AK3750) Completion of Year 12 NCEA Anaesthetic Technician pathway Letter of confirmation from training hospital.
-48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List B .
-CIE PreChiropractic pathway Letter of Intention from the New Zealand Chiropractic College 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
-Applicants for the Anasthetic Technician pathway must be capable of meeting the Vulnerable Children's Act (VCA 2014) requirements, including police clearance.
-Diploma in Chinese (AK3428) Completion of Year 12 NCEA Completion of Year 13 is recommended.
-Diploma in Culinary Arts (AK3714) 48 credits at level 2 or higher including 8 credits at level 2 in any one Interview ^b may be required.
+48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List B. Letter of Intention from CIE PreChiropractic pathway Letter of Intention from the New Zealand Chiropractic College 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
+Applicants for the Anaesthetic Technician pathway must be capable of meeting the Children's Act (CA 2014) requirements, including police clearance.
+Diploma in Chinese (AK3428) Completion of Year 12 NCEA Diploma in Culinary Arts (AR3714) 48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List A or D Diploma in Japanese (AK3429) 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above Diploma in Patisserie (AK3731)

+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Sport and Recreation (AK3246) Must be capable of meeting the Children's Act (CA 2014) requirements, Preferred subjects on entry are including police clearance.
+Level 2: English, Health Educat Completion of Year 12 Preferred subjects on entry are Level 2: English, Health Education, Mathematics with Calculus, Physical Education, Sciences.
+NCEA Statement letter of intent required.
+48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List A or D Interview ^b may be required.
+Addendum. ^a CLE 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
+Diploma in English Language (AK3770) Completion of Year 12 NCEA 48 credits at level 2 or higher including 8 credits at level 1 in any one subject from List A or D or ESOL Level 3 credits in reading and writing.
+Diploma in Business (AK1006) Applicants are required to have met University Entrance requirements.
+In some circumstances, students who have not met all the requirements for Thinsestin Entrance hat whose academic record indicates that they have a Diploma in Māori Development (AK3768) reasonable chance of success in Level 5 papers, may be admitted on a case by case basis.
 Interview ^b may be required.
-Diploma in Japanese (AK3429) 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above Completion of Year 13 is recommended.
-Diploma in Patisserie (AK3731)

-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Sport and Recreation (AK3246) Must be capable of meeting the Vulnerable Children's Act (VCA 2014)Preferred subjects on entry are requirements, including police clearance.Completion of Year 12Level 2: English, Health Education, 5Completion of Year 12Calculus, Physical Education, 5NCEAStatement letter of intent requi48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List A or DAddendum. ^a 60 points on the UCAS Tariff, including any one subject similar toAddendum. ^a Preferred subjects on entry are Level 2: English, Health Education, Mathematics with Calculus, Physical Education, Sciences.
-Statement letter of intent required.
-Interview ^b may be required.
-Addendum. ^a Diploma in English Language (AK3770) Completion of Year 12 NCEA 48 credits at level 2 or higher including 8 credits at level 1 in any one subject from List A or D or ESOL Level 3 credits in reading and writing.
-Interview may ^{1b} be required.
-Diploma in Business (AK1006) Diploma in Mãori Development (AK3768) Applicants are required to have met University Entrance requirements.
-Interview ^b may be required.
-Diploma in Interpreting and Translation (AK3771) Not open to school leavers.
-Applicants must demonstrate proficiency to undergraduate degree level in English and an additional language.
-Interview ^b may be required.
-Diploma in Paramedic Science (AK1011) Must be capable of meeting the Vulnerable Children's Act (VCA 2014) requirements, including police clearance. ··· ·· ·· ·· ·· ·· ·· ·· ·· ·· ·· ·· ·· a.
+Diploma in Paramedic Science (AK1011) Must be capable of meeting the Children's Act (CA 2014) requirements, including police clearance.

+a.
 This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice. b.
 Interview may take the form of a face to face discussion, video or written response to questions.